-Five questions to ask before you buy personal injury leads – and the red flags you want to listen for in the answers.
+Here are five key questions to ask before buying personal injury leads – and the red flags you want to listen for in the answers.

 Anytime you’re buying personal injury leads from lead generation company, there are certain questions you want to ask up front to make sure that you’re working with a reputable company and giving yourself the best chance of success and of getting the highest quality leads you can possibly get.
 Because frankly, there is some shady people out there and the lead generation business is certainly no different.

 What Questions Should You Ask Before Buying Personal Injury Leads?